 BSL should most definitely be taught in schools for many reasons:

 - Offering an excellent opportunity for children to become aware of deaf people

-- Children having the ability to learn a language that is used by the around 70,000 deaf people using BSL as their first or preferred language
+- Children have the ability to learn a language that is used by the around 70,000 deaf people using BSL as their first or preferred language.

-- It has been proven to excel language acquisition and development and to further learning
+- It has been proven to excel in language acquisition, development, and further learning.

 - As a visual language, it offers a whole other conceptual way of learning